Design process of FreshKit

 View all wireframes

 The creation of high-fidelity designs is the process of combining the theme of the moodboard with the layout of the wireframes.
-During the creation of the high-fidelity designs I came up with many new ideas and I incorporated them immediately.
+During the creation of the high-fidelity designs I came up with a lot of new ideas which I immediately added.
 Especially the homepage is much more complete now (desktop and mobile).

-The last step was creating an interactive design from the static high-fidelity images.
+The last step was to create an interactive design from the high-fidelity images.
 To achieve this, I used a program called Presentator.
-With this program it's possible to add clickable areas (links) to an image in order to go from one image to another.
+With this program it's possible to add clickable areas (links) to an image in order to go from one image to another (in the future I will probably use Penpot or Quant UX because they offer more functionality).

 Click on the images below to see the final interactive designs!